Restoration of Elderfield Wetlands

 The Elderfield Wetlands Project will enhance 4ha of habitat of the Middle Canning foreshore and the adjacent Elderfield Wetlands and drainage infrastructure at Sandon Park in Salter Point.

-The City has secured $120,000 in grant funding from the Swan Canning River Recovery Stage 3, supported by Perth NRM through funding from the Australian Government.
+The City has secured $120,000 in grant funding from the Swan Canning River Recovery Project, supported by Perth NRM through funding from the Australian Government.